Cecilapp/Cecil/docs/4-Configuration.md

 :::info

-Remote images are downloaded and converted into an _Asset_ to be manipulated.
+**Info:** Remote images are downloaded and converted into an _Asset_ to be manipulated.
 You can disable this behavior by setting the option `body.images.remote.enabled` to `false`.
 :::

 ### data